 Another aspect of hosted fly fishing trips that can be a negative is the fishing pressure put on the water with a large group of people.
 On one hosted trip I was on, there were three and four anglers with one guide, fishing from the boat a few days!
 This was compounded by boats everywhere from both this particular lodge and the other lodges in the area.
 If the water can handle it and the lodge has sufficient quality guides and equipment, then this is no problem.

-LOSE A BIT OF FREEDOM FOR TRAVEL ETC.
+YOU MIGHT LOSE A BIT OF FREEDOM

 Another small negative is that you lose a little bit by having them book everything and arrange everything.
 For most people, this isn’t a big deal, since they just want a smooth trip with great fishing, food, lodging, and company.
 However, if you want to make your own arrangements or fish on the way to the lodge, or sightsee etc., then you lose some of the benefits of hosted fly fishing trips.

 HOW YOU SHOULD DECIDE WHETHER TO GO ON A HOSTED TRIP

 In short, if you and one hardcore fishing buddy want to book a lodge, are fine doing all of the legwork, don’t need/want a professional along to add insight and advice, don’t care about the other guests/meeting other people, and don’t care about the saved money in ground transportation, then you would probably be best served going alone together.
 Otherwise, take the advantages that hosted fly fishing trips offer.